SAP/mdk-mcp-server/README.md

 npm i -g yo@4.3.1
 ```

-For installing the MDK MCP server, we offer two options:
+For installing the MDK MCP server,

-1. Use npm to install it from the public npmjs registry at [@sap/mdk-mcp-server](https://www.npmjs.com/package/@sap/mdk-mcp-server).

-    ```bash
-    npm install -g @sap/mdk-mcp-server
-    ```

-2. Clone the open-source code repository at https://github.com/SAP/mdk-mcp-server, and use `npm` to install.
+Clone the open-source code repository at https://github.com/SAP/mdk-mcp-server, and use `npm` to install.

     ```bash
     git clone https://github.com/SAP/mdk-mcp-server.git